-Pursuant to the Provisions on the Administration of Foreign-Invested Telecom Enterprises, promulgated by the State Council in 2001 and amended in 2016, the primary foreign investor of a foreign-invested telecom enterprise operating value-added telecom services shall have a good track record of, and operation experience in, operating value-added telecom services.
+Pursuant to the Provisions on the Administration of Foreign-Invested Telecom Enterprises, promulgated by the State Council in 2001 and last amended in 2022, the foreign investor are prohibited from holding more than 50% of the equity interests of a telecom enterprise operating value-added telecom services unless otherwise provided by relevant laws and regulations.
 In addition, the establishment of a foreign-invested telecom enterprise operating value-added telecom services requires approval from the MIIT.